-The Division of Educator Preparation is requesting approval for the following revisions to Miss.
+On August 15, 2024, the Division of Educator Preparation was granted approval by the SBE to begin the APA process for obtaining public comments regarding the following proposed revisions to Miss.
 Admin.
 Code Title 7: Part 107: Educator Preparation Provider Process and Performance Review Guidelines.